Here’s what you’ll find in this CBD Guide:

 Remember that no one likes spam.
 Don’t overdo it, otherwise, your business will suffer the consequences.

 Promoting your business through online business directories is time-saving and at the same time inexpensive.
 It is a great way to increase your CBD business online presence.
 Utilizing this marketing method has some benefits like:

 – your business will get more advertising exposure

 #5 Social Media

 You can use social media to grow your audience and make your brand more recognizable.
 Platforms such as Facebook, Instagram, Twitter, Pinterest, and Vine can be powerful allies if you tap into their potential.
-Remember, that you can’t advertise your CBD business via paid ads (the rules set by these platforms forbid that).
+Remember, that you can’t advertise your CBD or Delta-8 business via paid ads (the rules set by these platforms forbid that).
 Also, don’t make any health-related claims.
 FDA is watching you!

 You can bypass all these restrictions by being smart and finding alternative ways of using Social Media.

 An affiliate program essentially gives you access to salespeople around the world.
 Those affiliate marketers can add links to your CBD or Delta-8 store on their sites, blogs, email newsletters or even YouTube channels.
 If someone clicks an affiliate’s link and buys a product, you’ll pay the affiliate a portion of your revenue.

 Running a successful CBD affiliate program is a huge topic and can be discussed in an article on its own.
 However, we can provide a few pointers to help you get started: